 Need a little help quoting?

 We have insurance experts ready to help if you have a question about flat roof insurance.
 Our average call answering is under 1 minute so give us a call on 0333 358 3359 or chat with us online via our livechat option (bottom right).

 Are flat roofs covered by insurance?

-Flat roof properties are deemed a higher insurance risk, for two primary reasons; they offer an easier route of access during burglaries and can be the cause of internal water damage to a property.
-As our poor climate means that we are no strangers to rainy weather, a large downpour of rain or snow can cause water to pond and weaken the flat roof due to its inability to drain the stagnating water.
+These types of roof are deemed a higher insurance risk, for two primary reasons; they offer an easier route of access during burglaries and can be the cause of internal water damage to a property.
+As our poor climate means that we are no strangers to rainy weather, a large downpour of rain or snow can cause water to pond and weaken the roof due to its inability to drain the stagnating water.